niandev/RecyclerViewAd/README.md

     }
 ```

-Now in the onCreateViewHolder method we need to make sure we load everything correctly:
+Now in the onCreateViewHolder method we need to make sure we load everything correctly.
+Be sure to add a strings.xml file in your res/values directory so that the getString(R.string.aduid) works!

 ```
     @Override
     public MyAdapter.ViewHolder onCreateViewHolder(ViewGroup parent,